 Nowadays, things are way different.
 Times are changing.
 Few companies care about your degree.
 They’re looking for skills, not a fancy piece of paper that will cost you a fortune to get.

 Fix: Learning new stuff should be part of your life.
 No matter your age.
 Fortunately nowadays is easy.
 We all have access to the internet and we can all benefit from that fact.
 Thanks to the 24/7 wi-fi connection we have, we can become experts without a college degree.

 If you have 3 kids and you’re always late with the payment for the rent, you probably have to put up with some really nasty shit at your job.
 A lot of times we have no option but to bear a bad boss or nightmare colleagues, only because there is nothing else at the moment.

 The truth about every job is this though: if you’re not comfortable doing it, it’s not worth it.

 Tolerating a bad behavior is never a good option.

 Fix: The potential fix for this one will probably take longer than usual.
 If you do have kids, you can’t just say “fuck it, I quit”, you need a long term plan and a bit more patience.

 Obviously, another solution will be looking for another job.
-The alternative is starting something on the side, a business.
-It will surely take longer but the potential for growth is bigger.
+The alternative is starting something on the side,

 Whatever you choose, being afraid to move forward is the worst decision ever.